 - Supplemental material, as required by curriculum, is allowed under the following conditions:

-- Documentation states the materials are required or recommended to complete the lesson (situational circumstances excluded for special educational needs
+- Documentation states the materials are required to complete the lesson (situational circumstances excluded for special educational needs)

 - Only the required amount for the student is purchased